RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4e0sc/

-People consider Truth Social comments the attractive soruce of information.
+People consider Truth Social comments the attractive source of information.
 Fox News HDTV as a reliable source of learning.
 Reddit comment sections as time well spent learning. ... ... ...
 "It means misleading information--misplace, irrelevant, **fragmented or superficial information -- information that creates the illusion of knowing something but which in fact leads one away from knowing**.
 In saying this, I do not mean to imply that television news deliberately aims to deprive Americans of a coherent, contextual understanding of their world.
 I mean to say that **when news is packaged as entertainment, that is the inevitable result**.
 And in saying that the television news show entertains but does not inform, I am saying something far more serious than that we are being deprived of authentic information.
 I am saying we are losing our sense of what it means to be well informed.
 Ignorance is always correctable.
 But what shall we do if we take ignorance to be knowledge?” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4j2lu/